foysalit/jekyll-jarme-blog/about.md

 I will be writing about the tech stack that powers the app, and our entire platform, i.e: [angular 2](https://angular.io/), [ionic 2](http://ionicframework.com/docs/v2/), [rails](https://rubyonrails.org), [postgresql](https://www.postgresql.org/) etc.

-Iraa, on the other hand, will post about her design process, motivations, UX decisions and the hell she has been through which is also known as "working with Foysal!"
+Suborna, on the other hand, will post about her design process, motivations, UX decisions and the hell she has been through which is also known as "working with Foysal!"

 ***tldr;*** welcome to jarme's official blog, we are hoping to give you a better insight into the backstage of the app.